 There are many great espresso drink recipes and all can be made by following the tips below on how to pull a proper espresso shot and also how to Steam and Froth Milk properly so that it has a creamy and velvety texture.

 The first step is to master your espresso brewing techniques so that you can Pull the Perfect Espresso Shot.
-Make sure and check out the Barista Guide to Perfect Lattes and Cappuccinos, and also read up on the important skills a Barista should have in Barista Resume.
+Make sure and check out the How to make Lattes and Cappuccinos, and also read up on the important skills a Barista should have in Barista Resume.

 You may need to adjust the grind size depending upon your espresso machine.
 For example, a steam-driven espresso machine will differ from a pump-driven espresso machine and require a slightly finer grind.
 In general the grind size for espresso is very fine, almost powdery.